 Luke has a broad commercial litigation and arbitration practice.
-He has a particular interest in civil fraud, banking and financial services, investor-state arbitration and the conflict of laws.
+He has particular experience in investment treaty arbitration, civil fraud, banking and financial services and the conflict of laws.

 He has experience of arbitration proceedings under the ICC, LCIA, ICSID and UNCITRAL rules along with arbitration related court applications.

-Luke has spent the past several months working on National Bank Trust v Yurov & Ors , assisting Nathan Pillow QC, David Davies and Anton Dudnikov.
-The case concerns a US$ 1 billion fraud claim brought by a Russian bank against its former directors and their wives.
+Luke was instructed in National Bank Trust v Yurov & Ors EWHC 100 (Comm), led by Nathan Pillow QC, David Davies and Anton Dudnikov.
+The case concerned a US$ 1 billion fraud claim brought by a Russian bank against its former directors and their wives.

 - Arbitration & related court applications